Design of Experiments

 Faster simulations allow smarter and cheaper experiments

-A near universal fact in industrial product development is that the cost of change rapidly increases as the project progresses, and since performing tests on your mechanical product, as a part of a DoE, requires a certain level of maturity, physical tests can quickly become a costly affair.
+A near universal fact in industrial product development is that the cost of change rapidly increases as the project progresses.
+Since performing tests on your mechanical product, as a part of a DoE, requires a certain level of maturity, physical tests can quickly become a costly affair.
 In the early phases, it is therefore prohibitively expensive to perform such analyses, especially amidst an abundance of concepts at different levels of details.

 However, what if we could somehow utilize the strengths and insights from a DoE to decide which concepts to pursue further and which to bury, based on some key parameters?
 This is where virtual DoEs come into the picture.
 With the advent of CAE tools capable of simulating multi-physical phenomena on desktop computers, engineers are now able to quickly explore which parameters affect the key product functionality.

-Specifically, using virtual DoEs, a simple ‘empirical’ model, also called a metamodel, can be constructed, which takes into account the relative importance of the different test factors, e.g. design parameters, environmental conditions or use patterns.
+Specifically, using virtual DoEs, a simple ‘empirical’ model, also called a metamodel, can be constructed.
+This model takes into account the relative importance of the different test factors, e.g. design parameters, environmental conditions, or use patterns.
 Using specialized statistics software (SAS JMP or Minitab, for instance) in conjunction with CAE tools, a test plan can be made and the tests run in CAE.
 The resulting metamodel can be used to assess the sensitivity of the product performance to various sources of variation.
 On a higher level, the process is iterative, as are most product development projects.
 The process is illustrated below.

 Physical testing is indispensable, but the added steps before provide insight and give early indications on which concepts perform most robustly.